SaraBolouriB/breast_cancer_prediction/README.md

 ### Performance improvement study based on the dataset analyzing and modifying
 <p align="justify">
-As Naïve Bayes classifier worked best among our proposed classifiers, I tried to optimize the result further.
+As the Naïve Bayes classifier worked best among our proposed classifiers, I tried to optimize the result further.
 I tried to find the effectiveness of each feature and their effects on the performance.
 After removing the feature that has less impact on the dataset and negative effects on accuracy, I get better accuracy with a better result, shown below.
 <p/>
 <div align="center">